emlaet/wwmetrics/README.md

-Package: wwmetrics
+# wwmetrics
-Type: Package
-Title: Data on countries for International Business, Economics and Management (wwmetrics stands for world wide metrics)
+Data on countries and country pairs for IB&M

-Version: 0.1.0
-Author: Laetitia Em - University of Groningen, the Netherlands
-Maintainer: Laetitia Em <emlaet@gmail.com>
-Description: The aim of this package is to gather publicly available (but not always easily accessible or well-known) data in a convenient and tidy way to facilitate empirical studies in the fields of international business, international economics and international management.
+The aim of this package is to gather publicly available (but not always easily accessible or well-known) data in a convenient and tidy way to facilitate empirical studies in the fields of international business, international economics and international management.
 It contains data (time-variant or not, bilateral or not) on a diverse set of indicators:
 - longitudinal administrative distances calculated using the Worldwide Governance Indicators by the World Bank,
 - country-level data on the big five personality traits to characterize national cultures (both aggregated personality traits and self-stereotypes),
 - Coface's scores on business climate and country risk,